Pain Management Fellowship Program

 The stipends for fellows at the Texas Tech University Health Sciences Center are consistent with other medical centers in the Southwest area and may undergo adjustments each year.
 Stipends are currently $1,000 per year and may be used for books or meeting travel.

 Entry Into the Fellowship

-Individuals interested in the Texas Tech University Health Sciences Center Pain Management fellowship should submit their application materials between January and July the year prior to the expected start date through ERAS.
+Individuals interested in the Texas Tech University Health Sciences Center Pain Medicine Fellowship should submit their application materials between January and July the year prior to the expected start date through ERAS.

 Miles Day, MD, DABA, FIPP, DABIPP, Treweek/ Racz Endowed Professor in Pain Research, Pain Management Fellowship Program Director, Department of Anesthesiology, Texas Tech University Health Sciences Center.